knobs-dials/duppy/README.md

 duppy
 ================

-Duplicate file detector.
+Duplicate file detection by incrementally checking blocks of content.

-Incrementally checks blocks of content, motivated by the observation that duplicate detection is largely IO-bound, and that unique files are usually unique in the first few dozen KB.

-If you have a lot of large mostly-unique files, this avoids a lot of reading.
+Motivated by the observation that duplicate detection is largely IO-bound (and the larger the files, specifically read-bound), and that unique files are usually unique in the first few dozen KB.
+If you have a lot of large mostly-unique files, we avoid a lot of reading.

 Options